-Whether it's La Niña or a late-night laundry emergency, you can't always get your washing dry the washing the good old-fashioned way.
+Whether it's La Niña or a late-night laundry emergency, you can't always dry your washing the good old-fashioned way.
 When it's just too wet, too cold or too late to hang your clothes on the washing line, you'll need to bite the bullet and use your clothes dryer.

 But if you're concerned about the cost to your wallet or the cost to the environment, here are six ways to use your dryer more efficiently.